FREQUENTLY ASKED QUESTIONS

 Q: Do I need a Karate Gi/uniform?

-To start with for your first TWO FREE classes wear something comfortable such as a T-shirt and shorts or sweat pants.
+To start with for us just wear something comfortable such as a T-shirt and shorts or sweat pants.

 Q: Do you teach ground fighting?